 Adults, we have some work to do.
-We cannot continue, like the gas station owner, to tell young people what to do and how to be, especially when we have hidden messages about what mistakes youth are likely to make because of their gender, perceived race, socioeconomic status, sexual identity, etc. In the words of Teju Cole, "If we are going to interfere in the lives of others, a little due diligence is a minimum requirement" (2012).
-Our due diligence is to change our need to have a "big emotional experience that validates privilege," to our actual need to self-examine how our own privileges and ways we may be oppressed affect the lives of young people and the lives of those around us (Cole, 2012).
-Only then can we actually authentically partner with young people to work towards changing the oppressive forces in all of our lives.
+We cannot continue, like the gas station owner, to tell young people what to do and how to be, especially when we have hidden messages and assumptions about what mistakes youth are likely to make because of their gender, perceived race, socioeconomic status, sexual identity, etc. In the words of Teju Cole (2012), "If we are going to interfere in the lives of others, a little due diligence is a minimum requirement" (para.
+1).
+Our due diligence is to change our want to have a "big emotional experience that validates privilege" (Cole, 2012, Tweet 5), to our actual need to self-examine how our own privileges and ways we may be oppressed affect the lives of young people and the lives of those around us.
+Only then can we authentically partner with young people to work towards changing the oppressive forces in all of our lives.

-Prevention/intervention and positive youth development models are based on the same fundamental argument that young people need to change and therefore discount the oppressive forces that they are navigating.
-In his article, "When Language loses its bite," freelance writer Zahir Janmohamed examines the effectiveness of human rights work.
-He says,

-In discussing human rights, we seem to be stuck on two questions: is human rights work effective?
-And has it really achieved anything?
-If we measure the success of human rights violations worldwide, then the answer is a resounding no....However in thinking about human rights,...if you want to move an audience, use specific language-in short name names.
-This, I believe is the power of poetry and it is also the power of human rights work.
-It is the ability and the willingness to say things that we often bury.
-(Janmohamed, 2015, para.
-8 & 9)
+Prevention/intervention and positive youth development models are based on the same fundamental argument that young people need to change and they therefore discount the oppressive forces that youth are navigating.
+In his article, "When Language Loses its Bite," freelance writer Zahir Janmohamed (2015) examines the effectiveness of human rights work.
+He says, achieved anything?
+If we measure the success of human rights advocacy by the decrease in human rights violations worldwide, then the answer is a resounding no. (para.
+8)...However in thinking about human rights,...if you want to move an audience, use specific language-in short, name names.
+This, I believe, is the power of poetry and it is also the power of human rights work.
+It is the ability and the willingness to say things that we often bury. (para.
+9)